 - Shakshuka; French Bread; Lettuce Salad with Mexican Dressing and Homemade Ranch; Brown Sugar Pecan Pie

-- Tuna Quesadillas; 3 Minute Frozen Fruit Smoothie; Homemade Popcorn
+- Tuna Quesadillas (my recipe is similar to this one); 3 Minute Frozen Fruit Smoothie; Homemade Popcorn

 - Meat & Cheese Sandwiches; Mini Peppers with Cream Cheese; Greek Yogurt; Grapes; Fresh Pears

 - Garlic Chicken; Rice; Lettuce Salad with Mexican Dressing and Homemade Ranch; Leftover Pecan Pie

 – I doubled the sauce part of the Garlic Chicken because we prefer lots of sauce when we eat this with rice.

 - Black Bean and Butternut Squash Quesadillas; Organic Yogurt; Grapes; Bananas

 - One Pan Ground Beef Enchiladas; Green Beans; Apple Cinnamon Crumb Bars